Watch the full video

 Digging into the past

-This History scheme of work video introduces teachers to the skills needed to help Key stage 1 and 2 pupils understand how archaeologists use artifacts and remains to investigate the past.
-It explores how archaeological evidence can be used as a primary source, the activities children can experience to replicate excavation, and how to analyse objects to make deductions.
-The video demonstrates how to link archaeological work to topics such as prehistory, ancient civilizations, and local history, while highlighting the limitations of this type of evidence.
+The video explores how archaeological evidence can serve as a primary source, shows activities that allow the children to replicate excavation and demonstrates how to analyse objects to make informed deductions.
+Teachers see how to link archaeological work to topics such as prehistory, ancient civilisations and local history, while also highlighting the limitations of this type of evidence.
+Practical strategies help the children think critically, piece together information and gain a deeper understanding of how people lived in the past.

-History, Lower key stage 2, Year 3, British history 1: Would you prefer to have lived in the Stone Age, Bronze Age or Iron Age?, Lesson 2: What does Skara Brae tell us about life in the Stone Age?
+- History, Year 3, British history 1: Would you prefer to have lived in the Stone Age, Bronze Age or Iron Age?
+Lesson 2: What does Skara Brae tell us about life in the Stone Age?